PennChopMicrobiomeProgram/adonisplus/README.md

 same distance matrix, `farmm_bc`.
 Each time we called a function using the distances, the distance matrix was automatically filtered and re-arranged to match the samples in our data frame.
 How convenient!

+[1] In fact, the `adonis()` function has some built-in capability to carry out restricted permutations, but because the built-in methods permute the samples and not the study groups, the between-subject permutations don’t work if you don’t have exactly the same number of samples per subject.
+Consequently, our data set would not work with the built-in permutation methods in `adonis()`.